egXcoder/Study-Repository/aws/parts/vpc.md

 ### Flow
 - create a vpc and give it a cidr
 - create subnets for this vpc and give each a cidr
-- create route table and assign it to relevant subnets
+- create route table to tell subnets how they can route traffics (default route table make subnets visible to each other)
+- create internet gateway and attach it to vpc (its like adding a router to your vpc)
-- create internet gateway and add a route to route table to direct traffic to igw
+- for subnets to send traffic to public, make a route in subnet routes table to traffic 0.0.0.0 to igw

 ## VPC